 In this example, you’ll pay a higher fee upfront, but you have the added flexibility of having three extra months to pay off your balance while you take advantage of the introductory rate.
 This card would be a good option if you don’t plan to pay off your credit card balance in full in 18 months.

-The Discover it® Chrome offers a 0% Intro APR on purchases for 6 months and 0% Intro APR on balance transfers for 18 months, followed by 17.99% - 26.99% Variable APR.
+The Discover it® Chrome offers a 0% Intro APR on purchases for 6 months and 0% Intro APR on balance transfers for 18 months, followed by 17.74% - 26.74% Variable APR *Rates as of December 15, 2025.
 This card comes with a 3% intro balance transfer fee, up to 5% fee on future balance transfers (see terms)*.

 Using the same numbers, completing a balance transfer with the Discover it Chrome and paying off your balance of $6,580 with the same $430.49 monthly payment, you would pay off your balance in just over 15 months, pay $197.40 for the balance-transfer fee and save a total of $971.38.